unisonweb/unison/unison-src/transcripts/text-literals.md

 .> builtins.merge
 ```

-This transcript shows some syntax for text literals.
+This transcript shows some syntax for raw text literals.

 ```unison
 lit1 = """